 Accidents like these can wreak worlds of havoc that can involve multiple vehicles in a violent, chaotic pileup.
 It can be difficult to make sense of this chaos, especially when your emotions and adrenaline are high, so if you find yourself entangled in an accident, what then?

 The first thing you should do in the immediate aftermath of a truck accident is to contact the proper authorities and seek the appropriate medical attention as soon as possible.
 The second thing you should do in the aftermath of a truck accident, however, is seeking legal action as soon as you’re able.
 Texas law denotes that you have up to two years after an accident to file a lawsuit, but don’t wait.

-By working with experienced Austin truck accident lawyers like those at Terry & Kelly, PLLC, you can effectively determine the parties at fault, hold those parties accountable, and obtain the compensation settlement you deserve.
+By working with experienced Austin truck accident lawyers like those at TK Injury Lawyers, you can effectively determine the parties at fault, hold those parties accountable, and obtain the compensation settlement you deserve.
 Even if no drivers were at fault, you may still have a case to file a claim against the municipal government or trucking company for safety negligence.
 Contact us to discuss your situation and litigation options more in-depth today.